 During Main St. Fort Worth Arts Festival, thousands of people converge on nine blocks on Main Street from the courthouse to the convention center to interact with the arts “al fresco.”
 For three decades, the free arts festival has promoted the diversity, vibrancy and life of Downtown Fort Worth and promotes our downtown area to regional and national audience.

-Main Street has been awarded a Top Ten Arts Festival ranking by USA Today.
 The initial Main Street was a three-day affair with 140 artists and 60 performers, drawing a crowd of 80,000.
-This year, 213 artists and hundreds of performers entertained an estimated 400,000 festival-goers.
+This year, 220 artists and hundreds of performers across three stages will entertain thousands of festival-goers over four days.

 3. An Arc of Work by the “Mother of American Modernism”